Bui Vien Walking Street: Perfect Place for Saigon Night Life

 3.4.
 Enjoy Local Food at Bui Vien Street:

-The later the night, the more crowded Bui Vien Street becomes, where most of those present are tourists.
+The later at night, the more crowded Bui Vien Street will be, where most of those present here are foreign tourists.
 The streets are completely packed with walking tourists, the flavors and smoke from street food vendors, the sound of chatting, loud music,... making it one of the best nightlife destinations in Ho Chi Minh City.

 There are many lively and colorful parties with many exciting things for you to see and try.
 You should come here to see and experience the most charming time of the day in Bui Vien.